Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Let's face it: Nobody likes to be awakened from a deep sleep, and that applies to humans as well.
-However, reaction vary from one individual and another.
+However, reactions vary from one individual and another.
 Some just roll over or turn to the other side, while others may vocalize a response.
 Among dogs, there may also be a variety of responses based on their individual temperaments.

 Ideally, a dog awakened by its owner accidentally brushing against his fur may not care or may wake up, lift his head to look around, or just go back to sleep.
-Many dogs sleep by their owners' feet on purpose so to be awakened by their owners' movements and stay informed about their whereabouts.
+Many dogs sleep by their owners' feet on purpose so as to be awakened by their owners' movements and stay informed about their whereabouts.

 Some dogs may lightly startle upon being woken up, but their startle responses don't involve aggression.
 The dog may perhaps yawn (not because he's tired but more because he got startled) and then go back to sleep.

 Of course, not all dogs react in the same way, and the same dogs may react differently in different situations.
 For instance, a dog may react aggressively if he was having a bad dream or if he was suddenly startled by a noise he doesn't recognize.